 2. Keep a Journal

 Write it down in a journal and elaborate on those feelings.
-In your writing, consider where these thoughts and beliefs might have come from.
+In your writing, consider where these thoughts and beliefs may have come from.

 3. Record Yourself

 If you’d rather not write a journal, try making a voice note on your phone.
 Speak to it like a journal or diary, and when you listen back to it after, imagine what you will say to the person speaking if you were going to give them any helpful advice – record that too, and listen back.

 4. Practice Challenging Your Thoughts

 When we have self-conscious thoughts, we’re usually worrying that other people will affirm the negative beliefs we already have about ourselves.

 For example, if you’re insecure and feeling self-conscious about your weight, and you tell yourself that your weight relates to your self-worth, then if someone comments on your weight you’re likely to get very upset and become and even more self conscious person.